d3x0r/STFRPhysics/AI/Revised/philosophical_companion.md

 The excitation dynamics paper begins to address this.
 If a localized excitation occupies vacuum storage — if it loads the capacitive and inductive modes of the medium at a specific location — then it must affect the transport structure by its presence.
 The excitation is not a passive rider on an unperturbed background.
 It is a region where the storage capacity is actively engaged, and that engagement changes the effective geometry that other excitations see.

-The question is whether the specific form of the displacement — the $D(r,d)$ geometry, the sourcing relation $\Sigma = GM/(c^2 r)$, the causal propagation at $c$ — can be derived from the excitation's storage-loading properties rather than postulated independently.
-The excitation paper's closure functional and occupancy model are the first steps in that direction, but the derivation is not yet complete.
-This remains the deepest open question in the framework's postulate structure.
+The question is whether the specific form of the displacement — the $D(r,d)$ geometry, the sourcing relation $\Sigma = GM/(c^2 r)$, and the causal propagation at $c$ — can be derived from the excitation's storage-loading properties rather than postulated independently.
+The excitation paper now gives that downstream program a more explicit formal shape through a closure functional, support law, and occupancy channel.
+What remains is not the existence of that branch, but the deeper reduction of the sourcing relation itself.
+In that sense this is best read as the deepest remaining reduction step in the framework's postulate structure, rather than as an absence of formal architecture.

 ### 2.6 What remains